Recipe-Web-App/recipe-management-service/CONTRIBUTING.md

-# Contributing to Recipe Manager Service
+# Contributing to Recipe Management Service

 We love your input!
-We want to make contributing to Recipe Manager Service as easy and transparent as possible, whether it's:
+We want to make contributing to Recipe Management Service as easy and transparent as possible, whether it's:

 - Reporting a bug